oSharpey/cyber-obsidian/year-1/CF/CW2/CW2-notes.md

 [####################] - 1m    882184/882184  7816/s  http://10.1.26.30/
 ```

-- Nothing of interest was found - seems just like a default apache server
+- Nothing of interest was found - seems just like a default Apache server

+## Initial Access

+- From nmap we can see we have webmin 1.890 running on port 10000
+- This version is vulnerable to  that we can exploit using metasploit